 Connecting Teacher Leadership and Professional Learning

-As a national organization focused on the development of teacher leaders, we at Leading Educators are acutely aware of both the challenge and promise of connected professional learning.
+As a national organization that was first founded to develop teacher leaders, we at Leading Educators are acutely aware of both the challenge and promise of connecting such efforts to professional learning.
 With regular opportunities to collaborate and deepen instructional expertise, teacher leaders can play a key role in improving student learning.
-At the same time, we know that teacher leaders are part of a larger connected system within schools, and their success often depends on the presence of content experts, access to high quality instructional materials, and the necessary time to work with colleagues.
+At the same time, we know that teacher leaders are part of a larger connected system within schools, and their success often depends on the presence of content experts, access to high-quality instructional materials, and the necessary time to work with colleagues.

 Since 2012, Leading Educators has served as a key strategic partner to DC Public Schools (DCPS), one of four systems profiled in the ERS paper.
 At the beginning of the partnership, DCPS had just received a federal grant through the Teacher Incentive Fund to increase opportunities for teacher leadership, building on the district’s previous work on teacher evaluation and compensation.
 Leading Educators partnered with DCPS to provide technical assistance, drawing on our long-standing work with teacher leadership programs in New Orleans and Kansas City, Missouri.